-If you’re using a whole lot of makeup or other products due to eczema, acne, rashes, psoriasis, etc then it is time to dig deeper.
+If you’re using a whole lot of makeup or other products then it is time to dig deeper.
+Especially if it is due to eczema, acne, rashes, psoriasis, etc.

 One of the best ways to detox your personal care products is the treat the root cause!

 That nifty resource, Clean Skin from Within, that I mentioned above is an excellent tool for troubleshooting skin symptoms and healing them for good.
-It takes you through a variety of skin types, dietary recommendation (with recipes) and individualized skin treatments to help you look your best.
+Through a variety of skin types, dietary recommendation (with recipes) and individualized skin treatments to help you look your best.

-I’ve been sharing this book with many of my patients recently and every single person has shared that this is one of the best skin resources they’ve seen!
+I’ve been sharing this book with many of my patients recently!
+Every single person has shared that this is one of the best skin resources they’ve seen!
 So of course I need to share it with you too!

 Remember, change doesn’t have to happen overnight.
-But if you take it one step at a time and use the resources I’ve outlined here you’ll not only be able to improve what you put on your skin, but also, how you feel in your skin!
+Take it one step at a time and use the resources I’ve outlined here.
+You’ll not only be able to improve what you put on your skin, but also, how you feel in yours!

 Wishing you an abundance of health!